 - Helicopter hangars

-- Baggage storage and air cargo distribution facilities
+- Baggage storage facilities

 - Ground support buildings

-- Airport vehicle and equipment storage
+- Airport vehicle storage

-- Airport warehousing and storage facilities
+- Warehousing and storage facilities

 - Buildings for airport terminals